-Fortifications unearthed in Jericho dating back to 6800 B.C. confirm that it is the earliest known walled city, and evidence of other habitation in the area dates back about 11,000 years, which means it is a serious contender to be the world's oldest city.
+Fortifications unearthed in Jericho dating back to 6800 B.C. confirm that it is the earliest known walled city, and evidence of other habitation in the area dates back about 11,000 years, which means it's a serious contender to be the world's oldest city.
 Incredibly, Jericho has remained inhabited — and dry — throughout history, despite its location well below sea level.
 This fact also makes the city the lowest permanently inhabited site on Earth.
 Today 20,000 people call Jericho home.

-Aleppo in Syria may just be the oldest known human settlement in the world.
+Aleppo, shown here in 2010, may just be the oldest known human settlement in the world.
 (Photo: seyr-ü zafer/Wikimedia Commons)

 Evidence of habitation at the current site of Aleppo dates to about 8,000 years ago, but excavations at a site just 15.5 miles north of the city show the area was inhabited about 13,000 years ago.
-That means that Aleppo and its surrounding region is the oldest known human settlement in the world.
-The city is first mentioned in cuneiform tablets from roughly 5,000 years ago, where it is cited for its commercial and military proficiency.
+That means Aleppo and its surrounding region comprise the oldest known human settlement in the world.
+The city is first mentioned in cuneiform tablets from roughly 5,000 years ago, where it's cited for its commercial and military proficiency.
 Because of its location between the Mediterranean Sea and Mesopotamia — it was also the end of the Silk Road that passed through central Asia and Mesopotamia — Aleppo was at the center of the ancient world.
 It has remained Syria's most populous city in modern times, although that may have changed amid the ongoing Syrian Civil War.